sph-mn/sph-sc-lib/readme.md

 # sph-sc-lib

-various utility c libraries.
-c versions are in source/c-precompiled. sc versions are in source/sc. the libraries are developed in sc and then compiled to normal, readable c formatted with clang-format
+various minimalistic standalone c utility libraries. c versions are in source/c-precompiled. sc versions are in source/sc. the libraries are developed in sc and then compiled to normal, readable c formatted with clang-format

 # included libraries
 * futures: fine-grained parallelism with objects that can be waited on for results
+* hashtable: hash-tables for any key/value type
 * i-array: a fixed size array type with variable length content that makes iteration easier to code
-* imht-set: a minimal, macro-based fixed size hash-table data structure for sets of integers
+* imht-set: integer sets
 * memreg: track heap memory allocations in function scope
 * mi-list: a basic, macro-based linked list
-* queue: a minimal queue for any data type
+* queue: a queue for any data type
 * quicksort: a generic implementation for arrays of any type
 * spline-path: interpolated 2d paths between given points
 * status: return-status and error handling using a tiny object with status/error id and source library id